Search by Keyword

 This, of course, was enough for The Beatles to take notice of.
 They incorporated this medley into their live act by 1961, spurred on, no doubt, by witnessing Little Richard perform this rendition himself when they shared the same bill on different occasions.

-Leiber and Stoller's songwriting career grew to staggering heights well beyond "Kansas City."
-Having written some of Elvis Presley's biggest early hits, such as "Hound Dog" and "Jailhouse Rock," they also wrote many other popular classics.
+Jerry Leiber and Mike Stoller's songwriting career grew to staggering heights well beyond "Kansas City."
+Having written some of Elvis Presley's biggest early hits, such as the classics "Hound Dog" and "Jailhouse Rock," they also wrote many other popular classics.
 Among them are "Poison Ivy," "Ruby Baby," "Stand By Me," "Love Potion #9," "On Broadway" and the Grammy Award winning Peggy Lee hit "Is That All There Is?"
 Having a star on the Hollywood Walk Of Fame doesn't hurt their credibility either.
+Jerry Leiber, unfortunately, passed away on August 22nd, 2011 of cardio-pulmonary failure at age 78.
+Legendary rock and roll artist and songwriter Little Richard (aka Richard Penniman) died from a cause related to bone cancer on May 9th, 2020 at the age of 87.

 The Beatles fourth British album "Beatles For Sale"